Bengt and Ola Hassis

 Ola och Bengt Hassis.
 Photo private.

-The brothers were born in Bollnäs but his father Hans had roots in Orsa and they moved back here in the early 70's.
-It was dad Hans who put his boys on skis.
+The brothers were born in Bollnäs but his father Hans had roots in Orsa and they moved here in the early 70's.
+It was also their father who got them interested in skiing.

-The two brothers built up their physics in different ways.
-Ola was a forest worker and took the job as a training session.
-In the evenings, he took another pass.
+The two brothers built their physiques in different ways.
+Ola was a forest worker and used his work as a training session.
+In the evening he took another training session

 Bengt trained in a more modern way and it took him into the Swedish Ski Team.
-There, however, he only came close to the major races in the World Championships and Olympics, but was not selected for the championships.
+There, however, he only came close to the major races in the World Championships and Olympics, but was not selected to run.

-It was the long races that was the brothers' thing.
-Both parked in the National long-distance squad.
+It was long distance that was the brothers' thing.
+Both became members in the national long-distance squad for a long time.

 Ola participated in Vasaloppet 14 times.
 11 times he was better than ten.
 Twice he came in third.
-In the 1979 win, he won by two seconds ahead of Paulo Siitonen in a sprint battle with six riders involved.
-Ola wasn't really a sprinter, but he had the most clout left, which was crucial.
+In 1979 he won by two seconds over Paulo Siitonen in a sprint battle with six skiers.
+Ola wasn't really a sprinter, but he had the most strength left, which was crucial.

 Bengt won his two victories in battle with another pair of brothers.
 In 1985 he sprinted down Örjan Blomkvist.
-The year after the second brother, Anders.
+The year after he won over Örjans brother, Anders.
 That year the Vasaloppsrekord was broken by 3.48.55, a record that lasted for 12 years.

-Bengt took part in ten Vasaloppet and was only worse than ten once.
+He participated in 10 Vasalopps and only finished worse than 10th once.
 It happened to be 1979, the year his big brother won.